ZhukMax/feap/readme.md

 ReactDOM.render(myApp, document.getElementById('root'));
 ```
-You can see simple example in directory `examples/basic` or how I use it in my another projects like [Phoxie][link-phoxie]
+You can see simple example in directory `examples/basic`

 ## Credits
 #### Plugins: